papyros/papyros.github.io/source/_posts/2014-11-19-introduction-and-initial-plans.markdown

 comments: true
 categories:
 ---

-Welcome to Quantum OS!
+Welcome to Papyros!
 We are working on developing an operating system based upon Linux which conforms to Google's [Material Design guidelines](http://google.com/design/).
 The focus will be on creating a stable and easy-to-use operating system with a heavy emphasis on well-thought-out design.

-**UPDATE**: This project was originally named Quartz OS but has since been renamed to Quantum OS because of conflicts with the OS X graphics technologies.
+**UPDATE:** Quantum OS has been renamed to Papyros to avoid trademark issues.

 ### The Desktop Shell